dhayhak/dhayhak.github.io/_posts/2017-04-19-Signing-assemblies.md

        <AssemblyOriginatorKeyFile>$(keyFilePath)</AssemblyOriginatorKeyFile>
      </PropertyGroup>
    {% endhighlight %}
-1. Now you can build your project by providing `/p:keyFilePath="%KEY_FILE_PATH%"` to MsBuild
+1. Now you can override the path on build by providing `/p:keyFilePath="%KEY_FILE_PATH%"` to MsBuild.